kstenerud/concise-encoding/ce-structure.md

  * Maximum container depth (from the top level to the most deeply nested container)
  * Maximum coefficient size in integer and fp numbers (significant digits)

 It's impossible to prescribe what limits should be reasonable for all decoders, because different systems will have different constraints, and system capabilities increase as technologies improve.
 Decoders must either make known what their limits are, or provide the user with a way to configure them (with reasonable defaults).
-A decoder is free to discard documents that threaten to exceed its resources.
+Implementations must provide the option to automatically reject documents that exceed these limits, and default to the option being enabled for better security.

 As an illustration, for a general purpose decoder the following default limits should give a reasonable balance (in 2020):